system76/tech-docs/src/models/nebula49-1/assembly.md

 ![Bottom fan screws](./img/bottom-fan-screws.webp)

-4. When reinstalling the fan, place the dust filter between the fan and the chassis with the shiny side facing the chassis.
+4. When reinstalling the fan, the components should be in the following order:
+    - Chassis
+    - Dust filter
+    - Acrylic spacer
+    - Fan

 ## Installing side intake fans: